 The simulation is a chain or series of steps each modeling a specific physical process.

 Reconstruction extracts physical information provided by the wire output signals.
 The space coordinates and energy deposited by the different particles are used to build a picture of the event.
-Based on Erica Snider’s Introduction to LArSoft code and work environment.

 Data products are classes which can be saved into the art ROOT output file.
 They are the means by which a module can learn the result of other modules.

 An algorithm is a class, with one or more instances managed by user code, that performs a task or part of it.
-Based on Gianluca Petrillo’s slides for algorithms and services from the LArSoft class and LArSoft Wiki on Writing LArSoft Algorithms.
+Based on Gianluca Petrillo’s slides for algorithms and services from the LArSoft class and LArSoft page on Writing LArSoft Algorithms.